Tawny Pipit (film)

-Tawny Pipit is a British comedy film produced by Prestige Productions in 1944.
+Tawny Pipit is a 1944 British comedy film directed by Bernard Miles and Charles Saunders and starring Miles, Rosamund John and Niall MacGinnis.
+It was written by Miles and Saunders and produced by Prestige Productions.
 It tells of how the residents of a small English village collaborate when the nest of a pair of rare tawny pipits is discovered there.

 It is one of the first films to have a nature conservation theme: with one scene featuring a girl standing in front of a line of Covenanter tanks to prevent military training from disturbing the birds.
-Balanced against the conservation themes it also includes now-illegal practices, such as collecting rare bird eggs.
+Balanced against the conservation themes it also includes practices that have been made illegal since, such as collecting rare bird eggs.

-A secondary theme is criticism of government interference with farming practices, such as enforced ploughing, in areas where the farmers themselves generally know best.

 Plot

-During the Second World War, Jimmy Bancroft (Niall MacGinnis), a fighter pilot just released from hospital, and his nurse (now his girlfriend) Hazel Broome (Rosamund John) are on a walking tour through the countryside.
-They arrive at the (fictional) village of Lipsbury Lea and, being keen birdwatchers, discover that a pair of tawny pipits, which are rarely seen in England, are nesting nearby.
+During the Second World War, Jimmy Bancroft, a fighter pilot just released from hospital and his nurse (now his girlfriend) Hazel Broome are on a walking tour through the countryside.
+They arrive at the (fictional) village of Lipsbury Lea, being keen birdwatchers, discover that a pair of tawny pipits, which are rarely seen in England, are nesting nearby.
 News of the rare discovery spreads and groups of twitchers arrive from the cities to try to see the birds.
 Jimmy and Hazel enlist several locals to protect the nesting site until the eggs hatch.
-The villagers do so with great enthusiasm, led by the fiery retired Colonel Barton-Barrington (Bernard Miles) and the Reverend Mr. Kingsley.
+The villagers do so with great enthusiasm, led by the fiery retired Colonel Barton-Barrington and the Reverend Mr. Kingsley.

 The field where the nest is located (known locally as the pinfold) is due to be ploughed by order of the county's war agricultural executive committee (the "war ag"), and a delegation to the Ministry of Agriculture in London fails to get the order rescinded.
 The minister was Barton-Barrington's "fag" at his public school, Marlborough, and personally intervenes to save the field from being ploughed.
 During the period the village is visited by a female Russian soldier campaigning for public support during the German occupation of Russia.
 She says that Russia also respects the countryside and farming.
 The colonel presents her with a sniper rifle.

-The eggs duly hatch, but not before a plot to steal them on behalf of an unscrupulous dealer is foiled by an alert army corporal (a professional ornithologist) who is serving nearby.
+The eggs duly hatch but not before a plot to steal them on behalf of an unscrupulous dealer is foiled by an alert army corporal (a professional ornithologist) who is serving nearby.
 At the end the village give thanks in the local church while a Spitfire flown by Jimmy tips its wing in a low level flight over the village.
 The plane has been renamed "anthus campestris" (Tawny Pipit).